 Briefing

-The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) designated an Iranian shadow banking network, including two financial facilitators and over a dozen entities in Hong Kong and the UAE, for coordinating more than $100 million in cryptocurrency purchases from Iranian oil sales to fund the Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF) and Iran’s Ministry of Defense and Armed Forces Logistics (MODAFL).
-This action, taken under Executive Order 13224, underscores a critical imperative for financial institutions to bolster their compliance frameworks against sophisticated digital asset-enabled sanctions evasion.
+The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) has designated an Iranian shadow banking network, including two individuals and 16 entities across Hong Kong and the UAE, for orchestrating over $100 million in cryptocurrency transfers to fund Iran’s military and defense apparatus.
+This action significantly broadens the scope of digital asset enforcement, compelling global financial institutions and Virtual Asset Service Providers (VASPs) to bolster their sanctions compliance frameworks against increasingly sophisticated illicit finance tactics.
+The network facilitated these transfers from Iranian oil sales, directly supporting the Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF) and the Ministry of Defense and Armed Forces Logistics (MODAFL).

 Context